awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 * `-DUNDEFINED_BEHAVIOR_SANITIZER` Build with UndefinedBehaviorSanitizer
 * `-DALIGNED_MEMORY_MODEL` Build for aligned memory model only devices.
 Default is OFF.
 * `-DBUILD_LOG4CPLUS_HOST` Specify host-name for log4cplus for cross-compilation.
 Default is OFF.
+* `-DCONSTRAINED_DEVICE` Set the thread stack size to 0.5MB, needed for Alpine builds

 #### To Include JNI